-Ballintoy, a small village of civil parish in County Antrim, witnessed the birth of John Clarke in 1889.
-Although he left school when he was just a 12 year-old boy, he read a wide range of books about potatoes at Ballycastle Library.
+Ballintoy, a small village of the civil parish in County Antrim, witnessed the birth of John Clarke in 1889.
+Although he left school when he was just a 12-year-old boy, he read a wide range of books about potatoes at Ballycastle Library.
 After that, his intense devotion grew for doing experiments on breeding potatoes.
 He was awarded the OBE (the Most Excellent Order of the British Empire) for his works in 1969.

 Moreover, the name “Ulster” was given as a prefix to the majority of the potato types grown under his supervision.

 In 2016, Dr. Cliff expressed his happiness about the project saying: